scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Initial TRC Signing Ceremony {#trc-ceremony}

 The very first base TRC of an ISD - called the initial TRC - is a special case of the base TRC where the number of the ISD is chosen.
-The initial TRC MUST be signed during a special signing ceremony - all voting representatives of the initial TRC need to take part in this signing ceremony to sign this and exchange their public keys.
+The initial TRC MUST be signed during a special signing ceremony and all voting representatives of the initial TRC need to take part in this to sign the TRC and exchange their public keys.
 Following this, all entities within an ISD can obtain the TRC by means of a secure offline or online mechanism.

 [](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
-It is in principle up to the initial members of an ISD how to organize the signing ceremony.
-However, it is recommended having a process in line with the ceremony described in the Appendix.
+Whilst it is up to the initial members of an ISD how to organize the signing ceremony, it recommended to implement a process in line with the ceremony described in the Appendix.

 # Deploying the CP PKI - Specifications {#deploy-cp-pki}